ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-System_Preparation.md

 System has non-zero total charge: 2.000000
 ~~~
 {: .output}
-We need to add 2 chloride ions to neutralize this total positive charge:
+We need to replace 2 water molecules with chloride ions to neutralize this total positive charge.
+The **genion** program can automatically determine the number of ions required to neutralize a system if the option **-neutral** us used:
 ~~~
 $ echo "SOL" | gmx genion -s solvated.tpr -p topol.top -nname CL -neutral -o neutralized.pdb
 ~~~